Baily's Monthly Magazine of Sports and Pastimes, and Racing Register

-Baily's Monthly Magazine of Sports and Pastimes, and Racing Register, from 1889 Baily's Magazine of Sports and Pastimes, was a monthly magazine of horse racing and other equine pursuits.
+Baily's Monthly Magazine of Sports and Pastimes, and Racing Register, from 1889 Baily's Magazine of Sports and Pastimes, was a monthly sports magazine that included cricket,horse racing and other equine pursuits, tennis.
 It was first published in 1860 by A.H.
 Baily & Company of Cornhill, London, until it was taken over by Vinton & Company in 1889.
 It ceased publication in 1926.

 An Index, History and Bibliography of 390 pages, compiled by Chris Harte was published in 2017.